Superdeterminism Without Conspiracy: A Superdeterministic Model

 If the exact preparation setting is represented by $\bold X$, and exact measurement setting $\bold Y$, then the first of (\ref{exact}) can be written $\bold X \cdot \bold Y \in \mathbb Q$, where $\cdot$ denotes the scalar product of two vectors.
-Because of Niven's theorem \begin{theorem*} If $\phi_e/2\pi \in \mathbb{Q}$, then $\cos \phi_e \notin \mathbb{Q}$ except when $\cos \phi_e=0, \pm \frac{1}{2}, \pm 1$ \cite{Niven} \cite{Jahnel:2005} \end{theorem*} the discretisation renders incommensurate angles that determine probabilities, and angles that determine phases, except at the \emph{precise} values $\phi_e =0, \pi/2, \pi, 3\pi/2$.
-One can assume that such precise values never occur in practice, though they may be relevant for theoretical reasons (e.g. when one considers a measurement performed with a \emph{precisely} opposite measurement direction).
+Because of Niven's theorem \begin{theorem*} If $\phi_e/2\pi \in \mathbb Q$, then $\cos \phi_e \notin \mathbb{Q}$ except when $\cos \phi_e=0, \pm \frac{1}{2}, \pm 1$ \cite{Niven} \cite{Jahnel:2005} \end{theorem*} angles that determine probabilities and angles that determine phases, c.f., (\ref{exact}), are relatively incommensurate, except at the \emph{precise} values $\phi_e =0, \pi/2, \pi, 3\pi/2$.
+One can assume that such precise values never occur in practice (any gravitational wave would disturb a system away from such a precise value), though they may be relevant for theoretical reasons (e.g. when one considers a measurement performed with a \emph{precisely} opposite measurement direction).